craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/How things Work/Alchemy/Known Alchemical Products.md

 ##### Animabric
 Animabric is a fibrous material that is used to create cloaks and other clothing that hold Woven Patches and other Affects.
 It is formed from silk, and is *quite* expensive.

-#### Black Steel
+#### Dark Oil and Black Steel
-Black Steel is a steel formed alchemically that absorbs light and enhances the malleability of the Weave near it.
-While this makes forging something of the material even easier than steel, the same can be said of spellcasting while such an item is nearby.
+Black Steel is a steel formed alchemically with Dark Oil that absorbs light and enhances the malleability of the Weave near it.
+This makes forging something of the material even easier than steel, and the same can be said of spellcasting while such an item is nearby.

 #### Bituitem
 A powerful coal-like substance.
 When used to mark an object, the mark would remain for many hundreds of years.
 When used as a fuel, the substance burns for multiple years at the same heat as coal of the same size.
 This substance can be used for extremely long lasting candles or markers when correctly shaped.